punitrathore/clj-parser/README.md

 ## Usage

-This should be clearer with an example -
+Here is an example of a parser -

 ```clj
 (defn first-letter-should-be-A [s]